daniel-smyth/daniel-smyth/README.md

-It's all about the coffee ☕️
+Coding Concoctions Brewed with Coffee and Passion ☕️ 🚀

-- 🔭  Currently at Blinq
+- 🔭 Innovating at Blinq
-- 📫  danielsmyth2011@gmail.com
+- 📧 Reach out: danielsmyth2011@gmail.com